-To succeed at this technique over the long term, you need to work your leads, follow up with people, and if you haven’t received the response you were hoping for, that's okay!
+To succeed at this technique long-term, you need to work your leads, follow up with people, and if you haven’t received the response you were hoping for, don’t give up!

-We are going to market to these same people continuously throughout the year.
-I would suggest once every other month, or every 3 months for a 12 month period.
-You've already spent the effort researching and driving these properties, so you might as well spend .34 cents on a stamp and an envelope and continue to market to them!
+A common practice in driving for dollars is to continually market to these property owners throughout the year.
+Some investors will send out a recurring mail piece once every other month, or every 3 months for a 12 month period.
+You’ve already spent the effort researching and driving to find these properties, so you might as well spend a few extra dollars and continue to market to them!

 Special Thanks to Chris Feltus of Feltus Family Homes for his assistance in preparing this original article.

 The Best Real Estate Investing Strategy I’ve Found